sfomuseum/go-embeddingsdb/README.md

 This launches a web application at `http://localhost:8080`.
 When you load that URL in your web browser you will see something like this:

 ![](docs/images/go-embeddingsdb-tldr-inspector.png)

+Clicking on an image's "depiction ID" will show you that image and other images with similar vector embeddings:

 ![](docs/images/go-embeddingsdb-tldr-inspector-detail.png)